mkideal/cli/README.md

 }
 ```

-If your `argT` implments AutoHelper, it will show help if argT.AutoHelp return true
+If your `argT` implments AutoHelper, it will show help if argT.AutoHelp return true.

 For example:

 ```go